 This airlock is ideal for making beer, mead and wines that require prolonged aging.
-Do regularly check for blockages, otherwise the pressure build-up can causes the airlock to blow off.
+Do regularly check for blockages, otherwise, the pressure build-up can cause the airlock to blow off.

-Dimensions: Shown in picture.
+Dimensions: Shown in the picture.
 Do watch the video on instructions on how to use it.

 It fits into any fermenter.
-Cheap inexpensive plastic device that can fit into any fermenter.
-Ideal for home brew beer, homemade wine, and apple ciders.
-Make a 10mm hole in any airtight vessel and attach airlock using a grommet or cork
+A cheap inexpensive plastic device that can fit into any fermenter.
+Ideal for homebrew beer, homemade wine, and apple ciders.
+Make a 10mm hole in an airtight vessel and attach airlock using a grommet or cork

 Unlike the traditional S type twin bubbler, this one does not need any water to operate.
 Hence it is ideal for prolonged secondary aging.